ahpiau18/Ionic-Notes/README.md

 i tried on "override Nav-Back-Button" event, it works, but the code looks messy<BR>
 finally, i got a simple way to make it work, using "$ionicView.beforeLeave"

+<b>04.<b> update ionic project library
+1.Download latest ionic by using npm install -g ionic
+2. Goto the root of your project and run this command ionic lib update